You are viewing a story from harrypotterfanfiction.com

 “When I said it did,” Theo replied, shrugging nonchalantly.
 “Now, why are you so bloody cocky all the time?”

-“I think I’ve earned the right to be cocky every once in a while,” she answered, annoyed.
+Hermione frowned, her eyebrows knitting together again.
+“I think I’ve earned the right to be confident every once in a while,” she answered, annoyance giving her voice a sharp edge.

 “Well, it’s not every once in a while.
 It seems like you’re always showing off.”

 “Okay, okay, I’m sorry,” Theo said quickly, noting her anger.
-“You want to ask something, feel free.”
+“If you want to ask something, feel free.”

 “Fine.
-If you aren’t one of Malfoy’s cronies, who do you hang out with?
+If you aren’t one of Malfoy’s cronies, who are you friends with?
 I thought all Slytherins were in his pocket.”

+Theo responded with a voice slow with forced-calm.
 “I don’t spend time with most of the ‘popular’ Slytherins.
-My best friend’s name is Garrett Crush.
+My best friend is Garrett Crush.
 We hang out with three other Slytherins: Mandy Broom, Terrance Williams, and Samantha Wright.”

-“I’ve never met any of them, though I’ve probably heard their names.”
+Hermione nodded slowly.
+“I’ve never met any of them, but I’ve heard their names.”

 “How about you, Granger?
 Other than Potter and Weasley, do you have friends?”
 Theo phrased his question with a bit of harshness to match what had been in hers.

-“Yes, I do,” Hermione replied bluntly.
+“Yes, I do,” Hermione replied.
 “Ron’s little sister, Ginny, is my friend and Neville Longbottom.
-I also like to hang out with Luna Lovegood from Ravenclaw.”
+I also like to spend time with Luna Lovegood from Ravenclaw.”

 “Whatever you say, Granger.”

-“I’m not promising that we’ll be friends, but I don’t think we’re going to fight this year which should help with the living-together thing.”
+Theo nodded.
+“I’m not promising that we’ll be friends, but I don’t think we’re going to fight this year which should help with the living situation.”

 In the hall, Mr. Filch was already sweeping up the remnants of a large, smashed vase.
-He was muttering to himself and there was a nervous tick in the side of his face.
-The Heads stood staring at him before Theo cleared his throat and spoke up.
+Huge shards white and blue of glass had skidded across the tiles, and Filch was muttering to himself, a nervous tick twitching in the side of his face.
+The Heads stood staring at him for several moments before Theo cleared his throat and spoke up.

 “What happened?” he asked, addressing the caretaker curiously.
 “Did Peeves do that?”